-Please see our Federal Legislation page for much more information.
+Please see our Federal Legislation page for more detailed information.

 U.S. State Industrial Hemp Legislation

-To date, thirty-one states have introduced pro-hemp legislation and ninenteen have passed pro-hemp legislation.
+To date, thirty-two states have introduced pro-hemp legislation and twenty have passed pro-hemp legislation.

 Nine states have passed hemp resolutions: California, Colorado, Illinois, Montana, New Hampshire, New Mexico, North Dakota, Vermont and Virginia.

 Eight states have passed hemp study bills: Arkansas, Illinois, Maine, Minnesota, New Mexico, North Carolina, North Dakota, and Vermont.
 Many other states have done studies without legislative directive.
 A complete list of state study bill legislation and state studies may be found on our Study Bill page.

 State legislators and representatives of farm policy organizations, for more information about passing a resolution in support of industrial hemp or a hemp study bill please see our Hemp Resolution page.